jim-steerforth/cli-linux/pages/01.basics/02.getting-a-barebones-cloud-server/docs.md

 We now have a server and we can connect to it using the ip address.
 There should also be an email sent to your address with login to your server and password.

+###### Your server has been successfully launched
+Details
+Login: 	ubuntu
+Password: XXXXXXXXX

+This login and password will be used for a SSH connection.